UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_01.md

 </center>

 Notes:
-Adding the flag `--oneline` to the command `git log` will provide you a different format for the output, in this case, you get a succint version of the information of each commit.
+Adding the options flag `--oneline` to the command `git log` will provide you with a more succinct version of the information in each commit.
+This is often more convenient as it is easier to digest and get an overview of the project history, but it can be tedious to type out each time.
+Here it would be good to create a shell alias, which we learned about in module 2!
+Executing `alias gl="git log --oneline"` means that we can simply type `gl` each time we want to view the git log output.
+Refer to module 2 for more details around aliases and how to make them persist through reboots.

-The terminal allows greater flexibility when it comes to obtaining information about your project.
-If you would like to know what other possibilities you have for using the `git log` command, you can access the help by typing the command `git log --help`
+The terminal allows greater flexibility when it comes to displaying the history of the project.
+If you would like to know what other possibilities you have for using the `git log` command, you can access the help by typing the command `git log --help` (any operating system) or `man git log` (MacOS and Linux).

 ---

 ## Viewing the history of a project

 **On the remote**

 1. On GitHub through the repo's code commit view ✔️ **On your computer**

-2. In Jupyter Lab through the repo's code commit view ✔️
+1. In Jupyter Lab through the repo's code commit view ✔️
-3. In the terminal using `git log` ✔️
+2. In the terminal using `git log` ✔️

 Notes:
 We have covered three distinct methods for viewing your project's history.
-Prior to starting the activities, give them a try yourself in an example Git repository!
+Prior to starting the multiple choice questions below, give these commands a try yourself in an example Git repository!

 ---